Should I Choose Aluminium or uPVC Windows?

 Weight

 uPVC is lighter than aluminium, making opening and closing windows and doors easier.
-If you are opening a
+If you are opening a small casement window once a day, you may not notice the difference right away.

 But over time – and with larger windows or sliding doors – the difference starts to weigh you down.